 - Do not clean using water, solvents, cleaning fluids or oils.
 Do not take your hearing aid apart or insert a cleaning tool inside of them. - 2.
-Using the cleaning tool included inside your charger, brush or wipe debris from microphone, wax guard, sound outlet, and charging contacts. - 3.
 Wipe hearing aids daily over a soft cloth to prevent damage should they drop to a hard surface.
 If the hearing aid falls/drops onto a hard surface, it could cause the shell or casing to break and/or become damaged.
 This includes mechanical stress or shock of the device.